 [Figure caption: Odds ratio for social participation for different number of teeth categories under hypothetical denture status levels (observed denture status as the reference): OR,95% CI, p-value]

-The overall trend of the results indicated that denture wear had a positive effect on social participation across all number of teeth categories.
-However, the findings revealed that a significant beneficial effect of denture use on social participation could only be found in the 10-19 and 1-9 teeth categories (OR= 1.16 & 95%CI= 1.05,1.27; OR= 1.19 & 95%CI= 1.01,1.38, respectively).
+The overall trend of the results indicated that dental prostheses had a positive effect on social participation across all number of teeth categories.
+However, the findings revealed that a significant beneficial effect of denture use on social participation could only be found among the 10-19 and 1-9 teeth categories (OR= 1.16 & 95%CI= 1.05,1.27; OR= 1.19 & 95%CI= 1.01,1.38, respectively).
 Social participation among the edentate group and those with more than 20 teeth did not appear to be affected by denture status.

 Discussion